-I do believe spirituality requires some component of discipline, but it mustn’t feel like a chore.
+I believe spirituality requires some component of discipline…but it shouldn’t feel like a chore.

 LA-based Sarah Gottesdiener describes herself as a “artist, designer, art director, tarot reader, rescue dog haver, tee-shirt slinger, micro business owner, teacher and writer”.
 She’s also the creator of the phenomenally popular Many Moons workbook.
 You may also have come across Sarah via her fantastic feminist web store, Modern Women, spotted her in my Autostraddle column, Follow Your Arrow, or enjoyed her monthly Many Moons column on the Little Red Tarot blog.
 (So yeah.
 One hard-working woman!)